 Parents/Guardians can assist students with the following checklist items:

-Where can I learn more about student orientation, student services and residence life?
+Where can I learn more about Move-In and Transfer Orientation?

 Will there be additional ongoing support for me as I transition to Fairfield University?

 Absolutely!
 There are a multitude of on campus resources available to all of our matriculated students.
-Additionally as a new student you will also be registered for a “New Student Experience” course which meets 6 times throughout your first semester and has both a professional staff member and current student serving as mentors.
+Additionally as a transfer student you will also be registered for a Transfer First Year Experience course which meets regularly throughout your first semester and has both a professional staff member and current student serving as mentors.
 The goal of the First Year Experience program is to CONNECT students with each other, faculty, staff, and the University; to INSPIRE excellence during this transitionary period; and for students to THRIVE holistically as the acclimate to being a part of the Fairfield University Community.

 I initially indicated that I would not need housing, but I actually would like to live on campus.
 Who should I contact?

 If you have yet to confirm your enrollment at Fairfield University, you can contact the Office of Undergraduate admission at firstname.lastname@example.org to request this change.
 If you have already confirmed that you will be attending in the Fall, you should contact the Office of Residence Life directly as soon as possible to let them know of this change of status.
 Housing is assigned on a first-come, first-served basis so the sooner you communicate this change with them, the more likely they will be able to accommodate your request.
 The best way to reach them is through email at email@example.com.

 Does Fairfield University require any proof of immunizations?

 Yes, the Fairfield University Heath Center requires that students submit a confidential health history to document proof of immunizations which are required by Connecticut state law.
 Additional information can be found at www.fairfield.edu/immunization.